wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### Install Minikube

-Minikube goes beyond Docker For Mac (DFM) and Docker for Windows (DFW) and includes a node and a Master when it spins up in a local environment (such as your laptop).
+Minikube goes beyond older Docker For Mac (DFM) and Docker for Windows (DFW) and includes a node and a Master when it spins up in a local environment (such as your laptop).

-CAUTION: At time of writing, <a target="_blank" href="https://github.com/kubernetes/minikube">https://github.com/kubernetes/minikube</a>
-has 257 issues and 20 pending Pull Requests, but we're using it anyway.
+CAUTION: At time of writing, <a target="_blank" href="https://github.com/kubernetes/minikube">https://github.com/kubernetes/minikube</a>has 257 issues and 20 pending Pull Requests, but we're using it anyway.

 1. Install on a Mac Docker: